gbosquechacon/datascience_resources/README.md

 - [Why Managing Data Scientists is Different](http://sloanreview.mit.edu/article/why-managing-data-scientists-is-different/) by Roger M. Stein.
 Data Scientists are a curious bunch.
 If you ever find youself or transition into a managing position you should be aware of some things.

-- [Be aware the data science pin factory](https://multithreaded.stitchfix.com/blog/2019/03/11/FullStackDS-Generalists/) by Eric Colson.
+- [Be aware the data science pin factory](https://multithreaded.stitchfix.com/blog/2019/03/11/FullStackDS-Generalists/) by and [Let Curiosity Drive](https://multithreaded.stitchfix.com/blog/2019/01/18/fostering-innovation-in-data-science/) Eric Colson.
 A profound and full-on defense of the full stack Data Scientist.
 A praise of flexibility and an attack on specialization.
 Really insightful.

-- [Let Curiosity Drive](https://multithreaded.stitchfix.com/blog/2019/01/18/fostering-innovation-in-data-science/) by Eric Colson.
-Very related to the previous post.
+The second one is very related to the first.
 On the advantages of innovation, experimentation and the importance of trying things out.

 - [What is the Most Effective Way to Structure a Data Science Team](https://towardsdatascience.com/what-is-the-most-effective-way-to-structure-a-data-science-team-498041b88dae) by Chuong Do.
 You will read versions of this post all over the internet.
 The eternal discussion of how to structure a Data Science team: embedded or centralized?
 This dicotomy is really well explained in here.